siqi-pei/siqi-pei.github.io/_pages/home.md

 ## <left> About Me </left>

-My name is Siqi Pei.
-I am an Assistant Professor of Marketing at the College of Business, Shanghai University of Finance and Economics.
-I obtained my Ph.D. in Information Systems from the Chinese University of Hong Kong in 2022.
+My name is Siqi Pei, and I am currently serving as an Assistant Professor of Marketing at the College of Business, Shanghai University of Finance and Economics.
+Additionally, I am a visiting scholar at MIT Sloan School of Management.
+My academic background includes a Ph.D. in Information Systems, which I received from the Chinese University of Hong Kong in 2022.

-My research interests include Digital Economy, Quantitative Marketing, Emerging Markets with a comprehensive research methods of Applied Econometrics, Econometric Modeling, Field Experiments, Lab Experiments, Natural Experiment, and Machine Learning.
+My research interests include digital platforms, economics of artificial intelligence, social welfare, policy, and environmental issues.
+In terms of methodologies, I employ causal inference, machine learning, field experiments, and lab experiments in my work.

-If you are interested in collaboration.
-You can reach me at [peisiqihk@outlook.com](mailto:peisiqihk@outlook.com).
+You can reach me at [peisiqihk@outlook.com](mailto:peisiqihk@outlook.com) and +1(617) 803-6847 .

 <br>

-## <left> Profession Experience </left>
+## <left> ACADEMIC APPOINTMENTS </left>
 <style>
 pre {
   font-family: "Academicons";